isaacbernat/netflix-to-srt/README.md

 ```bash
 node --test tests/test_to_srt.js
 ```

-## TODOs
-- More robust file parsing than just some quick and dirty regexes.
-- Create a pip package for this.
-- More sources/providers/screenshots in [Get the subtitles](https://github.com/isaacbernat/netflix-to-srt#get-the-subtitles) section, so it's easier to follow and covers more use cases.

 ## Note
 In no way I am encouraging any kind of illegal activity.
 Please know your local laws and ask for written permissions from content owners (e.g. Netflix, YouTube) when necessary.